Compute

 Out-of-the-box, the platform provides audit and logging capabilities, and when the model is deployed, we get the following automatically:

-All function invocation-specific data resides in the Datagrok metadata db (Postgres) in a structured, machine-readable way.
+All function invocation-specific data resides in the Datagrok metadata database (Postgres) in a structured, machine-readable way.
 We can also tune what needs to be persisted and where on a per-model basis.

 Privileges and visibility